 Serious strength athletes and steadfast gym-goers know that prioritizing heavy compound movements will always do more to get you bigger than frilly accessory exercises.
 But single-joint moves are not useless training afterthoughts.

-Bodybuilders like Arnold Schwarzenegger, Ronnie Coleman, and Dorian Yates all used dumbbell pullovers to build serious muscle mass and increase overall upper body strength capacity.
+The backs and chests of Arnold Schwarzenegger, Ronnie Coleman, and Dorian Yates are all proof that the dumbbell pullover — a tried-and-true accessory movement from the Golden age of bodybuilding — can build serious muscle mass and increase overall upper body strength potential.

-In this article, we will go through everything you need to know about the dumbbell pullover, including:
+In this article, we will go through everything you need to know about the dumbbell pullover, a move we love to build a stronger torso, including:

 - Benefits of the Dumbbell Pullover

 - Who Should Do the Dumbbell Pullover

 - Dumbbell Pullover Sets, Reps, and Programming Recommendations